“For me, Kroos is the axle in the Madrid team. I see a lot of myself in him. He’s like my successor on the field.”

 “You could say that Heynckes’ arrival was one of the catalysts for my development, but I wouldn’t underestimate that year under Guardiola,” he says.
 “I think my career took another step forward in that time.
 Guardiola saw me as a central player in his system, which fitted my style of play perfectly.”

-Since swapping Munich for Madrid, Kroos has continued to mature, lifting the Champions League twice – an achievement that continues to elude his former club – and winning the La Liga title in 2016/17.
+Since swapping Munich for Madrid, Kroos has continued to mature, winning La Liga in 2016/17 and three successive UEFA Champions League titles.
 As the trophies and the appreciation continue to rack up, Kroos looks more and more the German equivalent of Xavi, and perhaps may even surpass him.